 We begin teaching our youngest students with these goals in mind.
 By the time they have required service projects in high school, we hope that they will have developed a passion for a cause, and their innate compassion will move them into action.

 Annual all-school projects include a food gathering for Thanksgiving and the Wrap-In for holiday gifts.
 In the spring, we have several drives which benefit different causes chosen by our students.
 Some of the many ways in which CCDS students participate in worthwhile endeavors:

 - Upper School students must complete 90 hours of service learning which is a requirement for graduation.
 For more information, please view our Service Learning overview.

-- The Lower School hosts a Bike-a-Thon each spring to benefit local non-profit organizations and charities.
+- The Lower School host events throughout the year to benefit local non-profit organizations and charities.